9dots/get-coding-curricula/3-5/grade-3-archived/lesson-plans/lesson-5/lesson.md

 ## 2. Explore: Discovering Loops (10 min)

 - [ ] **Challenge:** In pairs students code a sequence that will take Rover around the grid, following the dotted path.
-Students will not have enough move and turn blocks to finish the sequence.
+Students will purposefully not have enough move and turn blocks to finish the sequence.

 > > “Now it is your turn.
 With your table partner navigate Rover along the dotted path on the grid.
 First decide who will be the Coder (write the code) and who will be the Bot (moves Rover and validates the code).”
 ![move6](./images/move6.png)